TheBrainFamily/TheBrain2.0/README.md

 # TheBrain 2.0
 This is a repository for TheBrain 2.0 - The app that will make you remember everything forever.
-It is live at [thebrain.pro](https://thebrain.pro), but also currently under a very heavy Work in Progress mode, please give us some time - we will be launching this early February 2018.
+It is live at [thebrain.pro](https://thebrain.pro), but also currently under a very heavy Work in Progress mode, please give us some time - we will be launching this early summer 2018.
 ## Motivation
 We build this because of our passion to effective learning, and also as a showcase of how can you structure, code, and automate test/builds with the great modern tools of JS ecosystem.
-What's unique about this project (besides the testing stack that allows for a huge amount of code reusability between unit/integration/end to end tests and also mobile/web/server, more about those soon ) - is the fantastic CI/CD pipeline - on every commit we deply our app (mobile/web/server) to a serverless architecture, and our Friendly Bot publishes those information in a PR.
+What's unique about this project (besides the testing stack that allows for a huge amount of code reusability between unit/integration/end to end tests and also mobile/web/server, more about those soon ) - is the fantastic CI/CD pipeline - on every commit we deploy our app (mobile/web/server) to a serverless architecture, and our Friendly Bot publishes those information in a PR.
 You can then test the whole stack in a given version, end to end, before merging, and without even checking out the branch :-)

 You pick up your phone, scan the QR code and you play around with the app connected to the server of a version matching your mobile.
 This is very powerful.

-This is how this looks like:
+This is how this looks like (please don't try with the links from the screenshot, go to open PR if you want to check and see how it works)

 ![friendly bot](http://i63.tinypic.com/ilccvs.jpg)

+Our architecture also solves the problem of code reuse between different platforms.
+IN MANY CASES, including this one, the functionality of the web and mobile apps are so close to each other that it makes sense to reuse the business logic/queries (in our case mostly graphql queries/mutations) between them.

 ## Our stack
 * Web: [react](https://reactjs.org/) (create-react-app)